-Region: Proceeding with EnC energy reforms in contracting parties25.
-November 2020. / SEE Energy News
+Region: Proceeding with EnC energy reforms in contracting parties, SEE Energy News

 Despite the Covid-19 crisis, the contracting parties have made progress in market-oriented and sustainable energy reforms, the Energy Community (EnC) Secretariat’s Annual Implementation Report reveals.